Julian22222/PRACTICE/Next_and_NestJS/README_NEXT.md

 Easiest developer experience |      Yes          |    No
 ```

-➡️ Use <Image /> whenever possible.
+➡️ Use "Image" whenever possible.
 It makes your site faster, improves SEO, and reduces manual work drastically.

 - Build in Image component